Review us

 • Compression fractures

 • Heart attack (myocardial infarction) – results from a blockage of blood flow to the heart muscle.
-It is mostly experienced as left chest pain.
+It effectively communicates the common experience of chest pain being localized to the left side.

 • Heartburn, indigestion, gastroesophageal reflux disease (GERD) – digestive problems that cause a burning sensation or tightness in the chest.